cyclr/docs/README.md

 ## Local site

-To set up a local site:
+To set up for a local site:

 1. If you don't have Docker installed, install [Docker](https://docs.docker.com/install/).
 2. Open the terminal.